realmorg/realm/apps/web/src/pages/docs/learn/index.md

 </p>
 </realm-demo>

-Okay cool, but why is the element have a closed-tag?
-It's because a custom element is not part of <anchor-link href="https://developer.mozilla.org/en-US/docs/Glossary/Void_element" target="_blank">MDN: Void Element</anchor-link>.
+You might wonder why the element has a closing tag.
+It's because a custom element is not considered a <anchor-link href="https://developer.mozilla.org/en-US/docs/Glossary/Void_element" target="_blank">MDN: Void Element</anchor-link>.

 Congratulations!
-You just created your first custom element 🎉.
-Now you know how to create a custom element.
-Let's create a more complex custom element.

-Let's make your element <anchor-link href="/docs/learn/attributes">renders dynamic data from attributes</anchor-link>.
+You've successfully created your first custom element 🎉.
+Now, you know how to create a custom element.
+Let's move on to creating a more complex custom element: <anchor-link href="/docs/learn/attributes">Renders dynamic data from attributes</anchor-link>

-P.S: The `web-app` tag is optional, but you need to use it to avoid glitch in the page.
+Note: The `web-app` tag is optional, but it helps prevent glitches in the page.